section-engineering-education/engineering-education/content/articles/using-prime-react-in-react-applications/index.md

 - Modifying our React application
 - Creating a Nav component
 - Making our Navigation Bar responsive
-- Adding PrimeReact components to our project

 ### Prerequisites
 For this tutorial:
 - Basic knowledge of React.js
 - Little knowledge on npm
-- Have visual studio code and npm installed
+- Have visual studio code and npm installed, click [here](https://code.visualstudio.com/) to download visual studio code

 ### Goal
 To create a responsive navigation bar using Prime React components in a React.js application.